garrandall/popular-music-data/tracks/summer-nights-glee-cast.md

 Wonder what he's doing now

-Summer dreams ripped at the seams, bu-ut oh those su-ummer nights....
+Summer dreams ripped at the seams, bu-ut oh those su-ummer nights...

 Tell me more, tell me more!